-- There are millions of comets and they are all orbiting the Sun.
-Most take less that two hundred of years to do so and others travel much slower, potentially taking millions of years to complete an orbit.
+- There are millions of comets, and they are all orbiting the Sun.
+Most take less than two hundred years to do so, and others travel much slower, potentially taking millions of years to complete an orbit.

 - Comets spend most of their years in the Kuiper belt and Oort cloud.
 Every now and again two comets can crash into one another.
-When this happened they often change direction, this can throw them out towards the inner solar system.
+When this happened, they often change direction, and this can throw them out towards the inner solar system.

-- When a comet approaches the inner planets it is warmed by the Sun.
-When this happens it begins to melt and throws out dust and gas.
+- When a comet approaches the inner planets, it is warmed by the Sun.
+When this happens, it begins to melt and throws out dust and gas.
 This creates a head and the tail.
 The tail is the part of the comet we see in the sky.
 The tail always points away from the Sun.
-This means that sometimes the tail is behind the comet and sometimes it it infront.
+This means that sometimes the tail is behind the comet and sometimes it in front.
 It all depends on whether the comet is travelling towards or away from the Sun.

 - Travelling through a comet’s tail is not dangerous.
-In fact Earth even passes through them.
-When this happens we see a meteor shower!
+Earth even passes through them.
+When this happens, we see a meteor shower!

 - The word comet comes from the Greek word Kometes meaning long hair.
 This is because of how a comet’s tail can look like long flowing locks of hair.